SuleymanOFLAZ/Notes/Notes/CPP/CPP_Course/05_CPP_Course.md

 3. There is NO implicit type conversion from enum classes to arithmetic types.

 **The added features to the classical enums with modern C++**: #Cpp11
 1. Specifying the underlying type of the classical enums.
-(The default underlying type has become "int" for classical enums too with the modern C++, which solves the forward declaration problem)
 2. We can use classical enums with the resolution operator just like enum classes.
 This does not have an effect, it is added just to make the syntax the same.
 (For example: "auto x = Color::red", Color is a classical enum)

 Use the enum classes if there is no special situation to use the classical enums.